TrailCompass/backend/readme.md

 # TrailCompass Backend

 > [!WARNING]
 > This repo is under active development, use at your own risk.
 We are not responsible for any damage caused due to this code!
+If you have any questions or want to work on something, contact me in [Discussions](https://github.com/TrailCompass/backend/discussions)

 Wanted to play Hide & Seek across a city, country or a continent?
 Well you've probably encountered issues making tracking of other players work.
-Well fear not, we've made TrailCompass to help. **This is the server repo, for setup, visit [Wiki](https://trailcompass.itoncek.space/) and for android app, visit [TrailCompass/app](https://github.com/TrailCompass/app)**
+Well fear not, we've made TrailCompass to help. **This is the server repo, for informations, visit [Wiki](https://trailcompass.itoncek.space/) and for android app, visit [TrailCompass/app](https://github.com/TrailCompass/app)**

 *(Not affiliated with Watch Nebula LLC nor Jet Lag: The Game, TrailCompass is an unofficial fan-made game.
 Branding,